Tiny-C-Compiler/.github/profile/README.md

+This is an alternative way to gain access to Tiny C Compiler Source Code.

 The Mirroring is openly governed by [🔩GitHub-Actions-mirror-repository](https://github.com/Tiny-C-Compiler/GitHub-Actions-mirror-repository/blob/main/.github/workflows/repository-synchronisation.yml).
 The Mirroring project is provided under [CC0 Public Domain License](https://creativecommons.org/publicdomain/zero/1.0/deed.en).
 Tiny C Compiler (TCC) is provided as is under its own original license. [[More information.]](https://github.com/Tiny-C-Compiler/mirror-repository)